 - regional variations in the names of drugs and how they are described

 - the language used not to make visitors feel judged

 Page load time

 Many young people are on restrictive data packages.
 Emma didn’t want to make a website with all bells and whistles that would eat up a visitor’s data allowance.
-Instead, they wanted to ensure that visitors had easy access to trusted information.
+Instead, they wanted to ensure visitors had easy access to trusted information.

 Regional variation in the language used.

-Emma’s team monitored the search terms people use to arrive at the site.
+Emma’s team monitored the search terms people used to arrive at the site.
 How someone refers to a particular drug may not be the same in London as in Newcastle.

 They consulted specialists to ensure they weren’t using language and terms that would make visitors feel judged or talked down to.
 For example, words such as “addict” were avoided so negative stereotypes were not perpetuated.
-They wanted their visitors to feel that Talk to Frank was a safe place they could turn to answer questions.
+They wanted their visitors to feel that Talk to Frank was a safe place to answer questions.

 - Know your audience: respect them and their time.

-- Do your research: both upfront and after the service launches so you can continuously improve
+- Do your research upfront, and after the service launches so you can continuously improve.